Project Sylpheed: Reception

-The 1980s was a period of fast growth for the video game industry.
-The shooter genre was enjoyed by gamers, who loved its fast-paced action and high score boards that allowed them to compete with each other.
-Influential shooters, such as R-Type and Radiant Silvergun, revolutionized the genre by introducing new elements to the gameplay.
-Although not as innovative, Silpheed won critical acclaim and attracted a following by allowing players to customize their ships' weapons.
-The popularity of shooters began to wane in the 1990s as gamers turned their attention to video games that featured the latest technology—3D computer graphics.
-Members of the industry believed the genre was about to fade into obscurity or already in the throes of its demise.
-Project Sylpheeds announcement gave them pause and led them to wonder if the new game would rejuvenate the genre.
-Project Sylpheed lets players fly starfighters and dogfight many enemies in the vastness of space; however, G4tv's reviewer, David Francis Smith, said that the game's designers had "no idea how to create structured, intelligible action in such a big area".
+Project Sylpheed received mixed reviews, with critics praising the core shooting but criticizing the repetition, lack of depth, and story.

+G4TV's reviewer, David Francis Smith, said that the game's designers had "no idea how to create structured, intelligible action in such a big area".
 Several of his colleagues agreed, finding the game flawed in the design of its missions.
 They were disappointed that most missions, in the words of Xbox World's Michael Gapper, tasked them to "fly, shoot, rearm, [and] shoot more" endlessly.
 Reviewers were also irked that they were not informed about the secondary objectives in a mission; the goals were only revealed after the reviewers had completed them unawares.
 Further frustration arose from the fact that certain time limits were only displayed on nearing expiration.
 Other reviewers had no qualms with these flaws, stating that the intense dogfights more than compensate such shortcomings; Game Informer's Andrew Reiner wrote that the "rewarding quick-trigger combat and thrill of overcoming the worst of odds makes Project Sylpheed a memorable play for gamers who daydream of galaxies far, far away".